WASHINGTON, D.C. BIRTH INJURY ATTORNEYS FIGHTING FOR MOTHERS WITH PREECLAMPSIA

 - Fluid retention and weight gain, typically in the hands and feet

 - Nausea and/or upper abdominal pain that may resemble heartburn

 - Urine with high levels of protein, known as proteinuria

 - Dizziness, vision abnormalities, and serious headaches due to changes in the brain

 - Mental disorientation

 Women carrying multiple fetuses, those who are overweight or those who have a family medical history of preeclampsia are more likely to develop the condition.
-It is also associated with women who are older than 40 when they get pregnant, and with first time pregnancies.
+It is also associated with women who are over 40 years of age when they get pregnant, and with first time pregnancies.
 It should also be noted that a woman can suffer from preeclampsia for several weeks post-delivery.

-Though there is no “cure” for preeclampsia (outside of giving birth), a proper diagnosis can help a doctor prepare for and perhaps even avoid more serious complications later.
-Some of those complications include:
+Though there is no “cure” for preeclampsia outside of giving birth, a proper diagnosis can help a doctor prepare for and perhaps even avoid more serious complications later.

 - HELLP syndrome.
 HELLP stands for “hemolysis, elevated liver enzymes and low platelet count,” as the Mayo clinic explains it.
 A mother with HELLP syndrome may not survive, as the syndrome is indicative of damage to multiple organs.
 If left undiagnosed in an expecting mother, the child may also die as a result.